 News & Public Notices

-Winter is coming.
-The City of Kingston, Utilities Kingston and Kingston Fire and Rescue urge you to review these winter-related safety tips:
+Winter is here.
+The City of Kingston, Utilities Kingston and Kingston Fire & Rescue urge you to review these winter-related safety tips:

 Pedestrians and parents:

 - Assume the snowplow driver has NOT seen you.

 - If you see a snowplow, move off the sidewalk and into a yard where you can be seen.

 - Do NOT play on, or make forts or tunnels in roadside snow banks.

 - NEVER approach a snowplow, even when it has stopped.